NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Impressive Landing.md

 * * *

 You slam into the ground, shattering it around you.
 Treat the fall as 10 feet shorter.
 You land on your feet.
-The ground in a @Template\[emanation|distance:5\] becomes difficult terrain.
+The ground in a 5-foot emanation becomes difficult terrain.
 Any creature in the emanation when you land takes 5 bludgeoning damage as the debris hits it and is [[Conditions/Off-Guard|Off-Guard]] until the start of its next turn.

 *Source: Pathfinder Player Core 2*
 *ORC*